Australia–India relations: Economic relations

 In the year 2015-16, the total value of trade between Australia and India was A$19.4 billion, a significant increase over the preceding decade.
 Australian exports included coal, vegetables and gold, and Indian exports included refined petroleum, medicines and business services.

 India and Australia have established a $100 million Strategic Research Fund.

+In 2018 Australia released its first India Economic Strategy.
+The Strategy was refreshed in 2022, as a result of the COVID-19 pandemic.
+In 2024 the strategy was again refreshed, and renamed as a New Roadmap for Australia's Economic Engagement with India.
+At the release of the third economic strategy in six years, commentators said that Australia re-designing its economic strategy towards India every couple of years demonstrated either a lack of long-term strategy, or officials seeking easy announcements in absence of real outcomes.

 Uranium export to India

-After a series of attempts by prime ministers of all parties John Howard, Kevin Rudd, Julia Gillard, and Tony Abbott eventually in 2016 under Malcolm Turnbull, both Australian political parties opened the door for uranium exports, with trade potentially starting in 2017.
+After a series of attempts by prime ministers of all parties John Howard, Kevin Rudd, Julia Gillard, and Tony Abbott eventually in 2016 under Malcolm Turnbull, both Australian political parties opened the door for uranium exports, with trade starting in 2017.

 Trade agreement

 A notable exception from the Australia and India relationship has been a free trade agreement.
 Despite warm relationships between India and Australia, a promised free trade agreement seems unlikely, with Australian prime minister Malcolm Turnbull suggesting after his 2017 visit with his counterpart Narendra Modi "It may be that the conclusion will be reached that the parties are too far apart to enable a deal to be reached at this time".
 Attempts by India to encourage overseas workers in Australia through the loosening of the 457 visa may also have failed as the government attempts to curb, end and/or replace the visa class traditionally used by Indian IT workers.

-On 2nd April 2022, India-Australia Economic Cooperation and Trade Agreement (IndAus ECTA) was signed between the two countries to enhance bilateral economic cooperation and increase trade.
+On 2 April 2022, India-Australia Economic Cooperation and Trade Agreement (ECTA) was signed between the two countries to enhance bilateral economic cooperation and increase trade.
 The agreement was signed by Piyush Goyal, Union Minister of Commerce and Industry, Consumer Affairs, Food and Public Distribution and Textiles, Government of India and Dan Tehan, the Minister for Trade, Tourism and Investment, Government of Australia in a virtual ceremony, in the presence of Prime Minister of India, Narendra Modi and the Prime Minister of Australia, Scott Morrison.

+PM Albanese visited India in March 2023.
+During the visit, he also led a trade delegation, which included Trade Minister Don Farrell and Resources Minister Madeleine King, after the implementation of the Economic Cooperation and Trade Agreement (ECTA) between Australia and India on 29 December 2022.